ovinc/drapo/README.md

 - `erase_marks()`: erase click marks on the plot.
 - `erase_data()`: reset recorded click data.

-The methods `create` and `erase` are used internally within the class and are not meant for the user.
+The methods `create` and `delete` are used internally within the class and are not meant for the user.

 ### Useful class attributes